paramsngh/ServeBridge-React-Firebase-/README.md

-# ServeBridge — Volunteer Matching Web App
+# ServeBridge: Volunteer Matching Web App
 A cloud-first web app that connects volunteers with local nonprofits for time or item donations.
 Built with React (Vite + Tailwind) and Firebase (Auth + Firestore).
 Role-aware UX: organizations post opportunities; volunteers browse, apply, and track their applications.

 ## Features